mbeps/artificial-intelligence-university-notes/Machine Learning/Week 5.md

 - The inner product's magnitude increases with vector magnitudes

 ![image](https://github.com/user-attachments/assets/c60d4989-df1d-4075-a9f5-15b114cf7d3f)

+> Diagram showing dot product as a measure of similarity

 In the SVM dual formulation, the inner product $\mathbf{x}_i \cdot \mathbf{x}_j$ appears extensively.
 When we transform data points to a higher dimension, we would need to compute $\Phi(\mathbf{x}_i) \cdot \Phi(\mathbf{x}_j)$, which could be computationally expensive if the transformed space has many dimensions.